DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 ## Dialogue Types
 There are now three types of dialogue interactions:
 - **Static Dialogue Interactions** - These are the dialogue interactions that we've always had.
 The player walks up to a portal (or some other object that activates dialogue) and presses the interact button to start the dialogue interaction.
 These are mainly for the shop and upgrade room.
+- **Dynamic Dialogue Interactions** - Instead of Allister having to walk up to some object to interact with it, a little dialogue portal appears next to Allister and the dialogue starts automatically.
+These are mainly for key story beats and tutorial purposes.
+Anything that we want to make sure the player sees would most likely be a dynamic dialogue interaction.
-- **Dynamic Dialogue Interactions** - These dialogue interactions automatically open the dialogue UI without the player having
+- **Optional Dialogue Interactions** - Similar to the te